 Brick Clip, Domino Magazine, 2020, via Pinterest

 Brick clamp comes in different sizes.
 Thus, ensure you measure the height of your brick prior to the purchase of your hangers.
 Simply position the clamps to the top and bottom of your brick and squeeze the brick clip until it securely grips the brick.
+Especially easy to find these brick clips here at Perfect Picture Lights.

 A number of adhesive options are applicable for displaying pictures on brick walls.
 However, not all adhesives will work on brick.
 Therefore, whether it’s a double-sided mounting tape, heavy-duty glue, adhesive hooks, or hot glue, be keen to select a brand that is applicable to textured surfaces such as brick.